 Health Insurance for Individuals and Families

-Open enrollment for NC health insurance plans through the Federal Health Insurance Marketplace began on November 15, 2014.
-As of November 15, 2014 everyone is able to view new health insurance plans for 2015, enroll in health insurance, and make changes to their existing family or individual insurance plans.
-The enrollment period will end on February 15, 2014.
+Open enrollment for NC health insurance plans through the Federal Health Insurance Marketplace begins on November 1, 2015.
+On November 1, 2015 everyone is able to view new health insurance plans for 2016, enroll in health insurance, and make changes to their existing family or individual insurance plans.
+The enrollment period will end on January 31, 2016.

 North Carolina’s Health Insurance Marketplace

 The Federal Health Insurance Marketplace provides North Carolinians with access to some of the most affordable health insurance plans available.
-During open enrollment periods, or if you qualify for a Special Enrollment Period, WNC Health Insurance / The Asheville Blue Cross and Blue Shield of North Carolina® Store can assist you in finding the best health plans under The Affordable Care Act.
+During the Open Enrollment Periods, or if you qualify for a Special Enrollment Period, WNC Health Insurance / The Asheville Blue Cross and Blue FShield of North Carolina® Store can assist you in finding the best health plans under The Affordable Care Act.
 We are your one stop shop for navigating through North Carolina Health Insurance Marketplace.
 We are here to help you find the necessary health insurance to secure your family’s insurance needs, at no additional cost to you.

 Visit us in person at our store, or call: 828-348-2583 right now!

 Affordable Health Insurance Coverage

-As of 2014, everyone must have health insurance.
-There are federal subsidies available for some low-income North Carolinians to help pay for the cost of insurance premiums for plans purchased through the NC Health Insurance Marketplace during open enrollment, or a special enrollment period.
+Concerned about the cost of health insurance premiums in 2016?
+There are federal subsidies available for some low-income North Carolinians to help pay for the cost of insurance premiums for plans purchased through the NC Health Insurance Marketplace (Healthcare.gov) during Annual Open Enrollment, or a Special Enrollment Period.

 All plans that are offered in the Health Insurance Marketplace are required to meet minimal coverage requirements that have been deemed essential benefits by the new health care law.